kanamandarajesh/kubernetes/README.md

 - **VPA with StatefulSets**: If you’re using StatefulSets, you can apply VPA to them as well, but keep in mind that VPA will modify the `requests` and `limits` for each pod individually.

 ---

-That’s how you set up and use Vertical Pod Autoscaler in Kubernetes!
-Let me know if you need further clarification or help with specific configurations.